 8. Facilities along the trail

-There are paid and very well-maintained public toilet facilities near the joker store in the center of Geiranger and close to the parking lot.
+There are paid and very well-maintained public toilet facilities near the Joker food store in the center of Geiranger and close to the parking lot.

 There is also an outhouse at the Skageflå farm, but the smell kept me a long distance away.
 It’s possible to fill up your water with a small outdoor tap right at the farm.
 A picnic area with benches and a firepit has been set up close to the buildings at Skageflå.